-Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with both Southern California locals and tourists competing at rope drop for coveted boarding passes to its virtual queue.
+Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with both Southern California locals and tourists competing for coveted boarding passes to its virtual queue.
 This ride guide will answer frequently asked questions, and step-by-step app strategy for the Galaxy’s Edge E-Ticket.
+(Updated April 26, 2021.)

 This mega guide might seem like overkill, but the virtual queue for Star Wars: Rise of the Resistance has been filling up in less than one minute some mornings at Disneyland, and that’s the only way to ride.
-That’s right–there’s no FastPass, MaxPass, or standby line for Star Wars: Rise of the Resistance.
+That’s right–there’s no standby line, nor is there FastPass or MaxPass for Star Wars: Rise of the Resistance.

-Meaning that if you aren’t at Disneyland by rope drop, don’t follow the right steps, and have a good strategy, you probably will not be riding the park’s most popular rides.
+Meaning that if you aren’t up early, don’t follow the right steps, and have a good strategy, you probably will not be riding the park’s most popular rides.
 As we cover in our spoiler-free Star Wars: Rise of the Resistance Review, this is one of Imagineering’s all-time greatest feats.
 It’s absolutely worth the effort.
 We’ve witnessed countless guests leaving Disneyland with dejected faces each morning upon the realization that they won’t be able to ride.
 Read this, and avoid becoming one of them…

-With that said, here’s strategy we recommend to join Disneyland’s virtual queue for Star Wars: Rise of the Resistance, followed by answers to frequently asked questions about the attraction.
+With that out of the way, here’s strategy we recommend to join Disneyland’s virtual queue for Star Wars: Rise of the Resistance, followed by answers to frequently asked questions about the attraction.
 The first section assumes some prior knowledge about Star Wars: Galaxy’s Edge, so if any of it is over your head, start with the FAQ.

 As with all of our posts about Star Wars: Rise of the Resistance, this FAQ & Strategy Guide is entirely spoiler-free, save for photos from one pre-ride scene that featured so heavily in Disneyland’s marketing that you couldn’t possibly have avoided it.
 Otherwise, the photos here are Disneyland app screenshots or photos from the queue and elsewhere in Disneyland and Disney California Adventure…